 Doing an internship abroad can be expensive and we know that many students and recent graduates can't afford it on their own.
-So we have a few tips for you if you're looking for funding for your program.
+So we have a few tips for you if you're looking for scholarships to fund your program.
 We've also included links to some funding search sites and specific scholarships we are aware of, but this is by no means an exhaustive list, so follow our tips to look for more scholarships for which you may be eligible.

 A good place to begin is to speak with someone in your university's study abroad and career services offices.
 You will want to ask about two different types of funding.
 Sometimes there are scholarships to support students doing internships, no matter where they are and some schools also have lists of scholarships for students who want to go abroad.
 Some of these will be applicable for internships abroad.
 If there's nobody for you to speak with in the office, ask if they have a list of scholarships on the school website.
 If there is somebody in your department who helps students find internship or study abroad opportunities, ask them about scholarships as there may be funding available specifically to students in your field.